oroinc/documentation/user/back-office/system/configuration/commerce/search/index.rst

 Configure Global (Saved) Search Settings
 ========================================

-Learn how to configure saved search for the OroCommerce Enterprise storefront:
+Learn how to configure saved search for the OroCommerce Enterprise storefront and fuzzy search in the website search index requests to Elasticsearch:

 .. toctree::

    Saved Search <saved-search>
+   Fuzzy Search <fuzzy-search>